dbrevesf/dbrevesf.github.io/_posts/2018-08-08-section5-oop.md

 #### Private Variables

 Like Private Methods, we can also have private variables and the way of declaring them is putting two underscores before the name when you'll declare a new variable.
-The reason of the existence of private variables is to restrict some attributes of a class of being changed.
+The reason for the existence of private variables is to restrict some attributes of a class of being changed.

 ```python
 class Car: